5-Examples-of-Profitable-Businesses-in-Colombia

 Returning to digital industries, mobile apps are proving to be extremely profitable enterprises in Colombia.

-By leveraging great Latin American designers and coders to create an incredible app for consumers.
+By leveraging great Latin American designers and coders to create an incredible app.
 In Colombia, there’s a large skill mismatch between workers with computer technology education backgrounds and their job roles.
 Not only are these people underemployed given their level of skill with coding, computational development and design, they often find themselves underpaid in comparison to their North American and European counterparts.

 In short, the potential for starting an app-focused business in Colombia is huge, as the human resources required exist, with business expenses being relatively low.